-11. SEGMENT INFORMATION
+10. SEGMENT AND SIGNIFICANT CUSTOMER INFORMATION

-ASC 280 (formerly referred to as SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information) establishes standards for reporting information about operating segments.
-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 Our chief operating decision maker is our chief executive officer.
 Our chief executive officer reviews financial information presented on a consolidated basis, accompanied by information about revenue by geographic region for purposes of allocating resources and evaluating financial performance.
 We have one business activity, and there are no segment managers who are held accountable for operations, operating results and plans for levels or components below the consolidated unit level.
 Accordingly, we are considered to be in a single reportable segment and operating unit structure.

 Revenue by geographic region is based on the billing address of the customer.
-The following tables set forth revenue, interest income and property and equipment by geographic region (\$ amounts in 000's):
+The following tables set forth revenue, and property and equipment-net, by geographic region (\$ amounts in 000's):